stefanobinotto/Find-Significant-Statistics-and-Relationships-in-Music-Networks-with-Node-Features/README.md

 Here is the [code](https://github.com/stefanobinotto/Graph-Analytics-and-Network-Features/blob/main/project.ipynb).

-This work aims to find significant statistics and relationships in music networks with node features.
+This work aims to **find significant statistics and relationships in music networks with node features**.
 [This](https://github.com/stefanobinotto/Graph-Analytics-and-Network-Features/blob/main/Bastianello-Binotto-Grotto.pdf) is a presentation of our intentions, while [here](https://github.com/stefanobinotto/Graph-Analytics-and-Network-Features/blob/main/Report.pdf) you can find the comprehensive discussion of our goals, our approach and the findings.

 **Group**: